SAB slams Gauteng politician

-"SAB does not sell liquor to unlicensed shebeens," the brewing group, part of SABMiller [JSE:SAB]
+"SAB does not sell liquor to unlicensed shebeens," the brewing group, part of SABMiller [JSE:SAB], said on Wednesday.

 "SAB met with Ms Mahlangu in December last year to discuss a partnership to promote responsible trading in the liquor industry, and at no point did SAB indicate it sold liquor to unlicensed outlets.